C3: Diverse seas: status of marine mammals and marine birds

 C3ai Northeast England Long term 1994 to 2020 86.50 Loess Improvement

-Note that assessment categories for the short, medium and long term were assigned based on smoothed data, so percent change figures in Table C3ai may differ from unsmoothed values quoted elsewhere.
-Percent change refers to the difference seen from the first to last year in the specified date range.
+Note that assessment categories for the short, medium and long term were assigned based on smoothed data, so percentage change figures in Table C3ai may differ from unsmoothed values quoted elsewhere.
+Percentage change refers to the difference seen from the first to last year in the specified date range.

 Figure C3aii: Atlantic grey seal pup production, north-east and south-east England, 1991 to 2019